edxu96/MatrixOptim.jl/web/_book/34-revenue.md

 - [@prasad2011advance] Prasad, A., Stecke, K. E., & Zhao, X. (2011).
 Advance selling by a newsvendor retailer.
 Production and Operations Management, 20(1), 129-142.
   * Two-period setting

+### Bi-Level Programming

+- [@zugno2013bilevel] A bilevel model for electricity retailers' participation in a demand response market environment

 ## Scalper